Pylons/pyramid/docs/narr/models.rst

            self.author = author
            self.created = datetime.datetime.now()

-A model consists of two things: the object which defines the model (above as the class ``BlogEntry``), and an :term:`interface` attached to the model object (above as the class ``IBlogEntry``).
+This model consists of two things: the object which defines the model (above as the class ``BlogEntry``), and an :term:`interface` attached to the model object (above as the class ``IBlogEntry``).
 An interface simply tags the model object with a "type" that can be referred to